big-wisdom/Endeavor/README.md

 * Recent progress has been that in the database I combined the EndeavorBlocks into the Events table and the repeatingEndeavorBlocks into the repeatingEvents table.
 Events and repeating events are working all around and now I've been working on Endeavors.
 I did events with a server stream, but I've been realizing that, that isn't very durable so starting with endeavors I'm going to switch to a package called cached_query, inspired by react query which is a streaming server model that's implemented with queries and mutations.

 Just expanded the ListEndeavors rpc endpoint to include all endeavors, then on the frontend I just map/filter the streams to be either primary endeavors only or TreeOfLife.
 That way that same query can satisfy both the EndeavorsScreen and the EndeavorSelectionScreen.
-I just havent tested it yet.